China Sees Surge In Entry, Exit Trips In Q1 - UrduPoint

 China Sees Surge In Entry, Exit Trips In Q1

-BEIJING, (UrduPoint / Pakistan Point News - 19th Apr, 2023 ) :Immigration authorities across China handled nearly 65.07 million exits and entries in the first quarter of the year, a year-on-year increase of 116.2 percent, the National Immigration Administration (NIA) said Wednesday.
+BEIJING , (UrduPoint / Pakistan Point News - 24th Apr, 2023 ) :Immigration authorities across China handled nearly 65.07 million exits and entries in the first quarter of the year, a year-on-year increase of 116.2 percent, the National Immigration Administration (NIA) said Monday.

 Of the total, 32.35 million were made by Chinese mainland residents, 29.49 million by Chinese residents in Hong Kong, Macao and Taiwan, and 3.23 million by foreign nationals.